 The TIOW focuses on older workers aged 55 to 64 who are unemployed, are legally entitled to work in Canada, require new or enhanced skills to successfully transition into new employment, and live in an eligible community.
 In exceptional circumstances, unemployed workers aged 50 to 54, or aged 65 and over and still in the labour market, may participate as well.

 Under Canada's Economic Action Plan, the TIOW targets an even broader range of communities, including cities and towns with a population of 250,000 or less and located in larger metropolitan areas.
 Previously, cities and towns located in Census Metropolitan Areas with a population greater than 250,000 were not eligible.
 This change means that an additional 250 communities may be eligible for TIOW.

 Agreements have been signed with all 13 provinces and territories.
 Since 2007, 407 projects have been approved using both Economic Action Plan and existing funding and 270 projects have been extended, providing programming to over 32,000 unemployed older workers.

 Find Out More

-Please consult the Human Resources and Skills Development Canada website or the website of your provincial or territorial government.
+Please consult the Employment and Social Development Canada website or the website of your provincial or territorial government.